wheredidhugo/github-username-checker/README.md

 ## Step 1

-Either download the zip by clicking on the green button that says "Code" and then clicking on "Download as Zip"
+Either download the zip by clicking on the green button that says "Code" and then clicking on "Download ZIP"

 or